jnozzi/cocoadev.com/markdown/ShouldClassClusterPlaceholderBeASubClass.md

-After reading the General/ClassClusters tutorial (great reading, thanks!), I still have a design question.
+After reading the ClassClusters tutorial (great reading, thanks!), I still have a design question.

 For clarity, I will call *public superclass* the public abstract superclass from which all the private subclasses are derived, and I will call *placeholder class* the class that is used in the     +(id)alloc method.
 This placeholder class is needed to create a temporary light object, and when the     -(id)init method is called, the final object is allocated as one of the *private concrete subclass*.

-In the General/ClassClusters tutorial, the *public superclass* does not have any instance variables, and the *placeholder class* is a subclass of the *public superclass*.
+In the ClassClusters tutorial, the *public superclass* does not have any instance variables, and the *placeholder class* is a subclass of the *public superclass*.
 When alloc-ed, the *public superclass* actually alloc an instance of *placeholder class*.
 The *placeholder class* does not have additional instance variables, so it is very very similar to the *public superclass*.

 Thus I have two questions: